When considering a cruise many people feel overwhelmed trying to weigh up the pros and cons!

 Cruise ports are most likely to be cancelled because of the following reasons:

 - Overbooking of cruise ports

-This definitely is one of the biggest downsides to cruising.
-Having said this, cruise lines are becoming increasingly aware that passengers would like longer in port and are now offering longer stays and overnight stops.
+Cruise lines are now becoming increasingly aware that passengers would like longer in port and some are now offering longer stays and overnight stops.

 The average cruise length is 7 days.

 During the Baltic cruise I took with Marella we spent a night in St. Petersburg which meant that we had two full days to explore.

 When I cruised from New York to Bermuda on the Norwegian Prima, Bermuda is the only place we visited, and we were docked there for multiple days.